 Written by Ryan North.
 Art by Erica Henderson.
 Published by Marvel Comics.

 There’s nothing on the stands like The Unbeatable Squirrel Girl.
 While firmly situated in the Marvel Universe with regular guest appearances from a large roster of characters, this comic doesn’t conform to what everything else is going in other comics.
 It’s not afraid to make fun of it either.
 Ryan North and Erica Henderson are not afraid to try new things, whether it be for a gag or simply to shake up the formula.
-The Unbeatable Squirrel Girl is the funnest comic month-in-month-out and as a result was my personal favourite comic of 2015.
-It was many other’s favourite too and has come in the 7th position.
+The Unbeatable Squirrel Girl is the funniest comic month-in-month-out and as a result, was my personal favourite comic of 2015.
+It was many other’s favourites too and has come in the 7th position.

 This is what one of the voters had to say about The Unbeatable Squirrel Girl:

 “The Unbeatable Squirrel Girl was the best comic of 2015 because it was consistently hilarious and entertaining.
 Every issue was packed with fun from page one to the letter’s issue.
 Every time.”

 Written by Jason Aaron.
 Art by Jason Latour.
 Published by Image Comics.